Your Privacy and Security

 - Audit and Investigations employees in relation to specific audits/investigations; and

 - Security managers and staff for facilities / premises.

 We may also need to share your information with certain external third parties including:

-We would like to bring to your attention our obligations to disclose data in the following four exceptional cases permitted by law:
+We would like to bring to your attention our obligations to disclose data in the following exceptional cases permitted under data protection legislation / law:

 Our HR and Recruitment systems are protected to ensure that unauthorised or unlawful processing of personal data, accidental loss or destruction of, or damage to, personal data does not occur.
 This is done in accordance with the Group Security Policy.

 Our premises are access controlled, we have secure shredding bins for confidential personal data and operate a clear desk policy.
 All our employees undertake data protection training.

 It may be necessary to transfer your personal data to other Group companies or service providers located outside of the European Economic Area.
 The data protection and other laws of these countries may not be as comprehensive as those in the UK or the EEA - in these instances we will take steps to ensure that your data is given an equivalent level of protection as it is in the EEA.

 How long do we keep your personal data?